 Brain/ Mental Health

-Welcome to a new edition of SharpBrains’ e‑newsletter, featuring nine scientific reports and industry developments to help promote lifelong brain health.
+Welcome to a new edition of SharpBrains’ e‑newsletter, featuring this time six scientific reports and industry resources plus a fun illusion.

-Wishing you a happy and healthy month of August,
+Wishing you and yours a happy and healthy month of October,

 The SharpBrains Team